leonardramsey/carawler/README.md

 * cars.csv

 <i>A list of all post results from the Craigslist scraping in csv format.
-Columns delimited by ','.</i>
+Columns delimited by commas (',').</i>

 * cars.xlsx